jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 RUN groupadd -g $GROUPID $USERNAME && adduser --disabled-password --gecos '' --uid $USERID --gid $GROUPID $USERNAME
 ```

+The above section is **MANDATORY** and creates your user inside the container in order to access your data on the ReCaS-Bari GPFS file system. (/lustre/home and /lustrehome directories).

 If you don’t know your userid and/or groupid, execute the following command on `tesla02.recas.ba.infn.it`:

 `id <username>`

 And get the numbers, now names/words.

+`USER $USERNAME`

 The `USER` statement sets the username for any commands that follow it in the Dockerfile.

-`USER $USERNAME`

-In next lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed using pip, through the RUN statement:

 ```bash
 ADD requirements /home/$USERNAME/requirements
 RUN python3 -m pip install -r /home/$USERNAME/requirements
 ```

+In above lines, the `requirements` file is copied in the container using the `ADD` statement and the python modules listed inside it are installed using pip, through the RUN statement:

 Now all files have been written and you are ready to build your customized tensorflow docker image using the following command